astral-fate/Educational-Portal/README.md

 ### Best Practices
 - Implement component-based architecture for maintainability and scalability.
-- Clean and organized code.
+- Usage of Query Parameter and PHP functionalities.
+- Implementation of all CURD operations of database management.

 ## Admin Panel